Venture Capital 101 for Women

 Venture capital is a powerful tool for bringing new technology to market and supporting novel solutions to important problems.
 But information about how to get started in venture capital is hard to find or inaccessible, whether as an investor or an entrepreneur.
 By some estimates 40% of VC investors are alumni of Harvard or Stanford, and only 2% of venture capital was invested in female-founded companies in 2021.

-The next class begins in October, 2024.
+The next class begins October 8th, 2025.

 Who should take this class?